Econundrums/NFL-Arrests-Database/README.md

 ```

-Now for our word counts, we'll set up a [document term matrix](https://en.wikipedia.org/wiki/Document-term_matrix) for all words that appear at least 5 times out of *all* our documents in our training data, reason being that words used only a few times out fo all our training data have little to nothing to contribute towards our predictive analysis.
+Finally, we'll structure our BoW as a [document term matrix](https://en.wikipedia.org/wiki/Document-term_matrix) that counts the occurrence of each word out of *all* the documents used within our training data.
+However, we may only want to count words that appear, say, five times or more, with the reason being that words used only a few times out of all our training documents have little to nothing to contribute towards our predictive analysis.

 ```R